gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

 After this, you can navigate to the **reference-workspace** project and execute: `npm run refresh-recordings`

+NOTE: If `refresh-recordings` causes duplicated keys in **tools/XXX-workspace/src/recordings/index.ts** then you need to manually remove old execution definitions before generating new ones by `populate-ref` command.
+Related to https://gooddata.atlassian.net/browse/RAIL-4781

 ### TL;DR

 When creating new test scenarios, proceed as follows: